Convergence and error propagation results on a linear iterative unfolding method: Generalization to the context of probability measures

-\begin{Rem} A possible usual generalization is when inefficiencies are also allowed, i.e.\ the less restrictive condition $Q(Y|x)\leq 1$ is required for all $x\in X$.
-The results throughout this paper also holds for that case. \end{Rem}
+\begin{remark} A possible usual generalization is when inefficiencies are also allowed, i.e.\ the less restrictive condition $Q(Y|x)\leq 1$ is required for all $x\in X$.
+The results throughout this paper also holds for that case. \end{remark}

 It follows from the definition that a folding measure $Q$ may be viewed as a conditional probability measure over the product space $Y\times X$.
 Quite evidently, if $\rho$ is a response function then $Q_{\rho}(E|x):=\int_{y\in E}\rho(y|x)\,\mathrm{d}y$ defines a folding measure.